HTTP-RPC/Kilo/README.md

 System.out.println(String.format("%s, %s", lastName, firstName)); // Smith, John
 ```

-Namespaces are ignored when identifying elements by name.
-However, the namespace URI for an element (when applicable) can be obtained by requesting the value associated with the ":" key.

 Attribute values can be obtained by prepending an "@" symbol to the attribute name:

 ```java